The fall opening of colleges: Upheaval, pandemic weirdness and a fragile stability

 'Hindsight is 20/20'

 Gettysburg College felt secure about the plan it dubbed “Better Together.”
-The liberal arts school, founded decades before the Civil War battle that is forever identified with the town, had expanded student housing, consulted with public health experts and arranged for viral testing.
+The liberal arts school, founded decades before the Civil War battle that the town is forever identified with, had expanded student housing, consulted with public health experts and arranged for viral testing.

 Starting on Aug.
 10, students showed up in staggered sequence at a gymnasium, checked in, underwent a throat-swab test and collected room keys.
 Then they quarantined until receiving results.
 Only a handful were positive for the virus.